PawsandPixelsuk/Leeds-Dog-Den/replit.md

 - **Static Site**: Chosen for simplicity, fast loading times, and cost-effective hosting
 - **Vanilla Technologies**: No framework dependencies for minimal overhead and maximum performance
 - **CSS Variables**: Centralized theming system for easy maintenance and consistent branding
+- **Template Structure**: Generic placeholder content that can be easily customized for any pet business
+- **Comprehensive Documentation**: Detailed comments and README file for easy customization

 ## Key Components